Travel Safety - Race and Ethnicity

 Traveler Security and Race or Ethnic Origin

-Before you travel overseas, research local conditions and culture as it relates to ethnicity, national origin, or race.
-Contact the American Citizens Services unit at the nearest U.S. embassy or consulate if you are detained or harassed by local authorities, or are the victim of a crime.
-You may also contact the U.S. Department of State’s Bureau of Consular Affairs in Washington, D.C. at 888-407-4747 or 202-501-4444.
+Before you travel abroad, research local conditions and culture at your destination.
+What are their views on ethnicity, nationality, and race?
+Contact the American Citizens Services unit at the nearest U.S. embassy or consulate if you are held or harassed by local authorities.
+Please also contact us if you are the victim of a crime.
+You may also call us at the U.S. Department of State’s Bureau of Consular Affairs in Washington, D.C. at 888-407-4747 or 202-501-4444.
 Officers are available to assist you in an emergency 24/7.

 Be Aware of Local Customs and Norms

 Customs and norms in other countries can be quite different from those in the United States.
 Some countries prohibit certain behaviors, ways of dressing, or specific speech.
-Be sure to know this information before traveling to your destination.
+Travelers may also be profiled, questioned, and/or detained in some countries based on their ethnicity, national origin, race, or religion.

-Being Identified As Different
+Being Identified as Different

-• be openly stared at
+• be openly stared at,

-• be stopped in the street
+• be stopped in the street,

-• have your photo taken without your consent
+• have your photo taken without your consent,

-• be asked invasive questions
+• be asked invasive questions.

 Try to stay calm and remove yourself from the area if you are uncomfortable or feel unsafe.